-We’re familiar with the archtype of the brand fanatic who is devoted to the company to excessive degree.
-They go on pilgrimages to the corporate headquarters, line up for hours in front of stores to be the first to own a ne product, and inhabit online forums where they connect with fellow fans and vigorously defend the company against criticism.
-Outsiders might feel vaguely discomfited by such intimate associations between customers and a brand, but who are to criticize how someone chooses to spend their free time?
+We’re familiar with the archetype of the brand fanatic who is devoted to the company to excessive degree.
+They go on pilgrimages to the corporate headquarters, line up for hours in front of stores to be the first to own a new product, populate online forums where they connect with fellow fans and vigorously defend the company against criticism.
+As outsiders, we might feel vaguely discomfited by such intimate associations between customers and a brand, but who are we to criticize how someone chooses to spend their free time?

 The marketing profession has long coveted word of mouth marketing as one of the most effective forms of advertising, and are surely delighted by an enthusiastic fan base who are readily converted to an amateur sales team.
 But what if their ambitions went beyond increasing sales?
 The community can be relied on to defend the company against competitors, and even bad PR.
 Could a devoted fan base be convinced to lobby their political representatives, perhaps to help remove regulations that stand in the way of the company’s goals?

 With Atkin behind it, it’s no surprise that Peers closely follows the cult brand formula laid out in his book.
 The voice-over in their promotional video tells us that “as peers, we’re building the sharing economy, a new economy with humanity at its center and community at its core.”
-The brand’s difference is rooted in the notion of sharing, a concept that has become increasing vague as its definition has been expanded, departing from our common understanding of the term and now comes into include fairly conventional financial transactions between people.
+The brand’s difference is rooted in the notion of sharing, a concept that has become increasing vague as its definition has expanded.
+Departing from our common understanding of the term, it now includes conventional financial transactions between people.

 Much of what counts as sharing turns out to be nothing more than ordinary economic transactions between individuals arranged through digital platforms owned by venture-funded companies that act as middlemen, enabling them to take a percentage off the top.